 Do you find that getting stuck thinking about the same thing over and over makes you feel stressed, worried and you lose track of what's going on around you?

-Do you get frustrated with yourself that you can't just snap out of it, stop worrying so much and be calm like everyone else seems to be?
+Do you get frustrated with yourself that you can't just snap out of it, stop thinking so much and be calm like everyone else seems to be?